Updated signs required in all Texas salons & massage parlors to crack down on human trafficking - NewsBreak

 “It’s important to recognize the red flags, and also to know who to call,” Susanne Crane, a SAFE Cares advocacy manager, said.
 She’s glad the state is requiring a new number to be included in human trafficking signs featured in cosmetology businesses across the state.

 Previously, the sign only had a DPS hotline for victims to call and report.
-Now, there will also be a number for anyone to call to report suspicious activity.
+Now, there will also be a number for anyone to call to report suspicious activity: 1 (888) 373-7888.

 “Someone who has, who’s being human trafficked may not have access to a phone, or they may not call, which is why having this number for DPS, where someone who is maybe not being trafficked, but they see a situation and they think there’s something not right…this number provides them with an outlet for that,” Tela Mange, a spokesperson for the Texas Department of Licensing and Regulations, explained.